A BRIEF HISTORY

 Three years later, the Clarksville Regional Museum moved to its permanent home, the Sam Davis House, located at the intersection of Eighth and West Streets in downtown Clarksville.

-This expanded space allowed the museum to create, for the first time, a series of permanent collections, among them the Tobacco Room, Buffalo Springs Room, Clarksville Room, and the Military Room.
+This expanded space allowed the museum to create, for the first time, a series of permanent collections of local historical significance, among them the Tobacco Room, Buffalo Springs Room, Clarksville Room, and the Military Room.
+There is also a pictorial history of the making of Buggs Island Lake.

 The Clarksville Regional Museum is operated for the collection, exhibition, and preservation of items which are historially significant to the past, present and future heritage of the Clarksville region.
 Its exhibits, both permanent and temporary, offer a snapshot into the life of the town and its people, from its beginnings as a trade outpost for the Occoneechee Indians, through its heyday as a major tobacco market, and on into modern times.